Baby Medicine Kit!

 I use it by syringe or spoon.

 **Here is a tip on helping ease gas, take a swaddling blanket and put it in the microwave for about 20 -25 seconds.
 It should be warm, not hot, and lay it on your baby’s stomach (over their clothes).
 The blanket will act as a heating pad and help soothe the cramps.
+Read more about my tips for baby gas relief here!

 Hyland’s Baby Teething tablets – (Local grocery story should carry) It is homeopathic and dissolves on their tongue.
 Really seems to help.
-Sofia would actually use baby sign language to ask for this. *Recently edited 2.2.17
+Sofia would actually use baby sign language to ask for this. *edited 2.2.17

 Recently due to the Hyland’s NIGHT TIME teething tablets containing the ingredient Belladonna, Hyland’s is/will be pulling both teething tablets from distribution.
 I thankfully never used the night time teething tablets.
 I still think if you can find a homeopathic teething tablet, without Belladonna, to use it.
 However, If you are still unsure, always ask your pediatrician or research the ingredients.

-When your baby is teething, I feel you will give anything a shot to make them more comfortable.
-Frozen washcloths or frozen bananas never worked.
+Especially when your baby is teething, I feel you will give anything a shot to make them more comfortable.
+Frozen washcloths or frozen bananas never really worked.
 The teething amber necklaces, sort of put a ding in it.
 Therefore, I used a combination of the homeopathic teething tablets (without Belladonna), baby Motrin( ask your doctor for dosage), and the baby nighttime Orajel, which worked wonders. *I did wait to use the Orajel until she was about 8 months old.

 7. Baby nail clippers– Babies fingernails are razor sharp and they grow freaky fast.
-You for sure will use these.
+You, for sure, will use these.

 8. Vicks baby rub– I can’t even remember how many times I have used this, especially at night time.
 Works great, put it on their chest, back of neck and tops of feet. *Please be advised that this product is meant for babies 3 months or older.